Myrmex/overview/cadmus/dev/concepts/layer-reconciliation.md

 In Cadmus, the approach to such issues is **reversing the hierarchy**: rather than having a dominant, unique structure represented by the text, where any other data is embedded as markup, we start from the data themselves, each considered in isolation, on its own, as an independent model: one for representing orthography and linguistic phenomena underlying it; one for paleographic data; one for metrical analysis; one for syntactical analysis; etc.

-In this view, the text is no more the bearing structure any other data is attached to; rather, it is a part of our data, just like any other part, like metrics or paleography.
+In this view, the text is no longer the bearing structure any other data is attached to; rather, it is a part of our data, just like any other part, like metrics or paleography.

 Further on this path, there can be place for any part of data which not only is non-textual, but it is not even directly related to a text: for instance, think of the archaelogical description of the context where the inscription has been found; or of a monographic collection of data related to ancient religious associations.
 The latter is a work on its own, which would typically fit in a traditional database; yet, one of its primary sources are inscriptions, so that scholars wanting to produce a similar study would probably have to build up their own epigraphic corpus as a part of that study.